* Euro hits highest since December 2011, just below $1.35

 * Yen moves further away from 2-1/2-year low vs dollar

-* Fed meeting, U.S. GDP, January payrolls due out this week
+* Fed meeting, U.S. GDP, January payrolls due this week

 By Gertrude Chavez-Dreyfuss

-NEW YORK, Jan 29 The euro scaled 14-month peaks against the dollar on Tuesday, gaining in three of the last four sessions, lifted by an improving euro zone outlook and expectations the Federal Reserve will keep its ultra-easy monetary policy for some time.
+NEW YORK, Jan 29 The euro scaled 14-month peaks against the dollar on Tuesday, gaining in three of the last four sessions, boosted by a more upbeat euro zone outlook and expectations the Federal Reserve will keep its ultra-easy monetary policy for some time.

-German economic data and signs European banks may have turned the corner boosted hopes that the worst of the euro zone's crisis was past, driving the euro up 2 percent against the dollar so far this year.
+German economic data and signs European banks may have turned the corner bolstered hopes that the worst of the euro zone's crisis has passed, boosting the euro 2 percent against the dollar so far this year.

 The euro had earlier rallied to just below $1.35, a key resistance and psychologically important level.
-Analysts expect the level to eventually break, which would open the door to a rise toward $1.3835.
+Analysts expect the level eventually to be breached, which would open the door to a rise toward $1.3835.

 "In contrast, we have the European Central Bank moving to take away some of those stimulus and effectively, it is on a tightening path.
 That has been the difference."

 The euro rose as high as $1.3497, the highest since Dec.
 2, 2011.
-It last traded up 0.2 percent at $1.3485.
-The slight increase in a German consumer confidence indicator to 5.8 heading into February from 5.7 the previous month helped the euro as well, as the data continued the trend of improving sentiment surveys in the euro zone's largest economy.
+It last traded up 0.3 percent at $1.3493.
+The slight increase in a German consumer confidence indicator to 5.8 heading into February from 5.7 the previous month helped the euro as well, as the data was consistent with the trend of improving sentiment surveys in the euro zone's largest economy.

 Analysts at ActionForex.com said the euro's intraday bias is back on the upside and sustained trading above $1.3486 will extend the whole rally to key resistance at $1.3790.
 They added that as long as the $1.3264 support holds, the near-term outlook should stay bullish.

-Action Economics said buying by UK and German names helped drive the euro's latest move higher, adding that proprietary names and an Asian central bank are looking to sell near $1.3500.
+Action Economics said proprietary names and an Asian central bank are looking to sell near $1.3500, however.
 Defense of the $1.3500 option barrier may also limit the momentum.

 INVESTORS UNWIND LONG BUNDS TRADE